 Earlier this year, a friend showed up at my front door with a green, aromatic beauty of a plant– a Citronella Geranium— and I’ve been smiling happily at it ever since.
 And then, I found out it was edible!

-After a little plant research, I gathered up a couple leaves, and infused them into a deliciously sweet Citronella Simple Syrup.
+After a little plant research, I gathered up a couple leaves, and I knew just what to do!

-This type of citronella is a large, leafy geranium plant.
+This plant is part of the (edible) geranium family.
 Both the flowers and leaves are scented, and both are edible.

 Citronella grass has long, thin blades, and the oil from this plant is used for citronella bug repellent.